Faculty Handbook: Promotion and tenure guidelines

 Promotion And Tenure Review Committee

 The unit committee should review the dossier for completeness and check the format to be consistent with that described in the Dossier Preparation Guidelines.
 Dossiers that are incomplete or improperly formatted will be sent back to the candidate and unit supervisor.
-The unit P&T committee is intended to be an independent voice of evaluation that is identified within the unit whose membership is determined by a transparent process approved by the tenured and tenure-track faculty within the unit.
+The unit P&T committee is intended to be an independent voice of evaluation that is identified within the unit, and whose membership is determined by a transparent election process approved by a majority of the faculty members, who voted, within the unit with ranks listed in the section “Criteria for Promotions.”
 The committee shall be comprised of either the entire eligible faculty within the unit or an elected subset of these faculty, excluding the unit supervisor.
 The composition and size of the committee should provide fair and diverse faculty representation within the unit.
 The composition of the committee should also provide representation to effectively evaluate the areas of assignments identified in the candidate’s position description, area of expertise, programs of study, location, etc. Committees may include faculty at all ranks who can contribute to the discussion, but not every committee member may be eligible to vote.
 The committee must include at least three voting members.
 For fixed-term candidates being considered for promotion, only faculty members above the current rank of the candidate may vote.
 For tenured candidates being considered for promotion or untenured candidates being considered for both promotion and tenure, only tenured faculty members above the current rank of the candidate may vote.
 For untenured candidates being considered solely for tenure, only tenured faculty members at or above the current rank of the candidate may vote.
-If there are not enough faculty of the appropriate rank within the unit, members from outside of the unit will be elected by the tenured and tenure-track faculty to serve as voting members on the committee.
-Retired faculty (even those on 1040 assignments) are not eligible to vote at the tenure unit level.
+If there are not enough faculty of the appropriate rank within the unit, members from outside of the unit will be elected by a majority of the faculty members, who voted, within the unit with ranks listed in the section “Criteria for Promotions,” to serve as voting members on the committee.
+Retired faculty members (even those on 1040 assignments) are not eligible to vote at the tenure unit level.

 The Supervisor’s Role